 Brand New Welcome Screen in Ubuntu 18.04 Bionic Beaver

 We grabbed the latest Ubuntu 18.04 development build and test drove it.
-First thing we noticed is the new welcome screen that popped up after installation is complete and just after logging in.
+The first thing we noticed is the new welcome screen that popped up after installation is complete and just after logging in.

 The final step of the welcome screen displays few top apps that can be easily installed right away.
 There is also a convenient “Open software now” button, which takes you to Ubuntu Software Center, just in case you want to kickstart your journey by installing the apps you need.